onionshare/onionshare/BUILD.md

 Here's how to compile the PyInstaller bootloader:

-Download and install [Microsoft Build Tools for Visual Studio 2017](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2017).
-I downloaded `vs_buildtools.exe`.
+Download and install [Microsoft Build Tools for Visual Studio 2019](https://www.visualstudio.com/downloads/#build-tools-for-visual-studio-2019).
+I downloaded `vs_buildtools__265029578.1555959436.exe`.
 In the installer, check the box next to "Visual C++ build tools".
 Click "Individual components", and under "Compilers, build tools and runtimes", check "Windows Universal CRT SDK".
 Then click install.
 When installation is done, you may have to reboot your computer.

 Then, enable the 32-bit Visual C++ Toolset on the Command Line like this: